Sylius/MolliePlugin/UPGRADE-2.0.md

 1. Constructor changes

-   The constructor of `Sylius\MolliePlugin\Updater\Order\OrderVoucherAdjustmentUpdater` has been changed:
+   The constructor of `Sylius\MolliePlugin\Voucher\Updater\OrderVoucherAdjustmentUpdater` has been changed:

     ```diff
     public function __construct(